neurodsp-tools/neurodsp/doc/api.rst

 Time-Frequency Analyses
 -----------------------

-Functions and utilities in the :mod:`timefrequency` module, for time-frequency analyses.
+Functions and utilities in the ``timefrequency`` module, for time-frequency analyses.

 Hilbert Methods
 ~~~~~~~~~~~~~~~